SerenaRosi/SerenaRosi/README.md

 My work increasingly focuses on the connection between **biological representation, computational models and biological interpretation**: understanding how molecular information is encoded, what models learn from these representations, and how computational methods can be made reproducible and practically useful.

-This is where my interests in **molecular modelling, deep learning and scientific software** converge.

 ---

 # 5. Future Perspectives